D8-X/d8x-cli/README.md

 files with `cd broker` and `docker compose logs -f`.
 Redeploy changed configs via `d8x setup broker-deploy`

+Sometimes swarm cluster deployment ingress network can get stuck on manager server.
+This might result in HTTP 503 errors or `Connection refused` message when trying to curl swarm services on manager server.
+To fix this you can re-run `d8x setup swarm-deploy` command which attempts to fix "broker" ingress network after deploying swarm services.
+There is also individual subcommand `d8x fix-ingress` which does only the ingress network fixing part, but requires to rerun `swarm-deploy` command afterwards.

 </details>
 <details>
   <summary>How do I update the swarm server software images to a new version?</summary>